Football for Friendship: International Day of Football and Friendship

 Under the Football for Friendship Programme, the International Day of Football and Friendship is celebrated on April 25.
 This holiday was celebrated for the first time in 2014 in 16 countries.
-On this day, friendly matches, flash mobs, radio marathons, master classes, television shows, open training sessions, etc. took place.
+On this day, friendly matches, flash mobs, radio marathons, master classes, television shows and open training sessions took place.
 More than 50,000 people took part in the celebration.

-In 2015, Day of Football and Friendship was celebrated in 24 countries.
+In 2015, the International Day of Football and Friendship was celebrated in 24 countries.
 During the festival, there were friendly football matches and other events.
-In Germany, Schalke 04 footballers held an open training session, Serbia hosted a TV show, Ukraine – a match between the junior team of Volyn FC and children who are registered at the Lutsk city center of social services for families, children and young people.
+In Germany, Schalke 04 footballers held an open training session, Serbia hosted a TV show, and Ukraine held a match between the junior team of Volyn FC and children who were registered at the Lutsk city center of social services for families, children and young people.

-In Russia, the Day of Football and Friendship was celebrated on April 25 in 11 cities.
+In Russia, the International Day of Football and Friendship was celebrated on April 25 in 11 cities.
 Friendly football matches were held in Vladivostok, Novosibirsk, Yekaterinburg, Krasnoyarsk, Barnaul, St. Petersburg and Saransk, to recall the key values of the program.
 In Krasnoyarsk, Sochi and Rostov-on-Don, a Friendship Relay was held with the participation of torchbearers from the Olympic Torch Relay 2014.
 In Moscow, with the support of the Sports Federation of the Blind, an Equal Opportunity Tournament was organized.
 On May 5, the Day of Football and Friendship was celebrated in Nizhny Novgorod and Kazan.

-In 2016, Day of Football and Friendship was celebrated in 32 countries.
+In 2016, the International Day of Football and Friendship was celebrated in 32 countries.
 In Russia, it was celebrated in nine cities: Moscow, St. Petersburg, Novosibirsk, Barnaul, Birobidzhan, Irkutsk, Krasnodar, Nizhny Novgorod and Rostov-on-Don.
 Nizhny Novgorod hosted a friendly match for young footballers from Volga FC, and adult players from the club conducted warm-up and training for the children.
-In a friendly match in Novosibirsk, disabled children took part – the Novosibirsk region team Yermak-Sibir.
+In a friendly match in Novosibirsk, disabled children took part in the Novosibirsk regional team, Yermak-Sibir.

-In 2017, Day of Football and Friendship was celebrated in 64 countries.
+In 2017, the International Day of Football and Friendship was celebrated in 64 countries.
 Famous footballers, including Serbian defender Branislav Ivanovich, and Dutch striker Dirk Kuyt, took part in events around the world.
 In Greece, the event was attended by Theodoras Zagorakis, a winner of the European Football Championship 2004 with his country's national team.
 In Russia, Zenit FC hosted a special training session for Zakhar Badyuk, the young Ambassador of the Football for Friendship program in 2017.
 In training, Zenit FC goalkeeper Yury Lodygin gave a high rating to Zakhar's abilities and shared the secrets of goalkeeping with him.